Skip to main content

 how to build diy acoustic panels

 Today I’m going to show you the easiest way to build a DIY Acoustic Panel for less than $20 each!
 They are cheap to make versus buying commercial ones for over $150.
-And I really needed some soundproofing and absorption in my shop because it’s basically a huge box with concrete floors.
-So these DIY sound panels were the perfect solution.
+I needed some soundproofing and absorption in my shop because it’s a huge box with concrete floors.
+These DIY sound panels were the perfect solution.

 If you need acoustic sound panels and you don’t want to pay tons of money, this is the project for you!

-Thanks to The Home Depot for sponsoring this post and be sure to check out the tools I used for this build linked below.
+Thanks to The Home Depot for sponsoring this post.
+Check out the tools I used for this build linked below.

 Here is what you’ll need for the project: